foxwallet/hc.foxwallet.com/docs/02-basic/02-create-wallet.md

 Read the “FoxWallet terms” if you are opening the wallet for the first time.

-Click “Create wallet”, and set the “Wallet name”, “Password” and “Password reminder” according to the prompts on the page.
+Click “Create wallet”, and set the “Password” according to the prompts on the page.

 Keep in mind that FoxWallet DOES NOT store the password NOR retrieve it for you.